 COPD and No-Exam Whole Life Insurance Options

-For those with COPD, term life insurance may be unavailable or prohibitively expensive.
-No-exam whole life insurance is a reliable alternative.
-It provides lifetime coverage, level premiums, and first-day benefits regardless of mild or severe COPD.
-This type of policy ensures your loved ones receive financial protection without waiting periods or coverage reductions.
+No-exam whole life insurance remains a reliable alternative for those who cannot or prefer not to complete an exam.
+These policies provide lifetime coverage, level premiums, and first-day benefits regardless of mild or severe COPD.
+This ensures your loved ones receive financial protection without waiting periods or coverage reductions.

 Frequently Asked Questions